Lucile Blanch: Murals

 Blanch was commissioned to create post office murals as part of a New Deal program through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the U.S. Treasury Department.
 Murals were commissioned through competitions open to all artists in the United States.
 Almost 850 artists were commissioned to paint 1371 murals, most of which were installed in post offices.
 162 of the artists were women.
 The murals were funded as a part of the cost of the construction of new post offices, with 1% of the cost set aside for artistic enhancements.

 In 1938, Blanch painted a mural titled Osceola Holding Informal Court with His Chiefs in the post office in Fort Pierce, Florida.
 The mural is now on display at Fort Pierce City Hall.
 In the town of Appalachia, Virginia, she painted the mural Appalachia in 1940.
 The tempera mural, Rural Mississippi from Early Days to Present was completed in 1941 for the Tylertown, Mississippi post office.
 In addition, she painted murals for the post offices in Flemingsburg, Kentucky, and Sparta, Georgia.
 The Flemingsburg mural was completed in 1943, titled Crossing to the Battle of Blue Licks, and the Sparta post office project consisted of three panels depicting an antebellum plantation house, the granite quarry near Sparta, and local Hancock County scenery.

 Death

-She died in 1981 and is buried in the Woodstock Artists' Cemetery in Woodstock, NY.
+She died on October 31, 1981, in Kingston, New York and is buried in the Woodstock Artists' Cemetery in Woodstock, New York.